MyLA Instructor Guide

 MyLA Logo

-My Learning Analytics (MyLA) is a dashboard in Canvas that gives you and your students feedback about their engagement with course materials, assignments, and grades.
+My Learning Analytics (MyLA) is a tool in Canvas that gives you and your students feedback about student engagement with course materials, assignments, and grades.
 You can enable two visualizations for students.
-One is a summary of the resources that students and their peers have accessed, and the other provides students with a way of setting grade-based goals and planning their assignment completion.
+One is a summary of the resources that students and their peers have accessed, and the other helps students set grade-based goals and plan their assignment completion.

 Access Not immediate You will need to request and set up MyLA with us first.
 Once you have completed setup, you can access MyLA through Canvas.